hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Partitioning Leaderboards.md

      "COUNTRY": "UK",
      "requestId": "1403085343961"
     }

 ```
-This will automatically create the UK leaderboard and you'll receive a NewHighScoreMessage.
+This will automatically create the UK Leaderboard and you'll receive a [NewHighScoreMessage](/API Documentation/Message API/Leaderboards/NewHighScoreMessage.md).

   ```
     {